 The pressure from the car accident can also compress the spinal cord, placing pressure on the nerves and discs.
 This pressure can cause the disc or discs to bulge and eventually herniate.

 FAQs About Herniated Discs

-Yes.
+Yes, suffering whiplash during a car accident can lead to a herniated disc.
 The violent motion of the neck being flung back and forth can pull the spinal cord in the neck and cause the discs to slip through the vertebrae.

 Sometimes.
 A severely herniated disc can put pressure on the spinal cord and lead to paralysis.

 Failing to file your lawsuit on time can result in an inability to pursue and receive compensation.
 Therefore, it is important to discuss your case with a highway car accident lawyer as soon as possible to ensure it is handled timely.